bcdev/eo-child-gen/geo-child-gen/readme.txt

 ~~~~~~~~~
 If the script is invoked without any parameters the following usage text is displayed.

+    geochildgen version 1.7.5

     Usage: geochildgen [-g <propertiesFile>] [-d <propertiesFile>]
            [-s <cat_a, cat_b, ...>] [-c]
-               [-o <outputDir>] [-v] <inputFile>...
+           [-o <outputDir>] [-m] [-v] [-f] <inputFile>...

     Options:
         -g - select to use geometry properties
              from <propertiesFile>
         -d - select to use Site geometries from database
              defined in <propertiesFile>
         -s - define site categories to be used as comma separated
              list of category name.
 Use together with -d option.
         -c - select to create a child product in <outputDir>.
              If not set, intersecting products are copied.
         -o - defines the <outputDir>.
              If not set, current directory is used.
+        -m - select to merge geometries in case of multiple intersections.
+             If not set a subset will be generated for each intersection
+        -f - switch to use a textfile with filepaths as input.
+             If set, <inputFile> must be a textfile.
+Please refer to
+             'inputFiles_example.txt' for the format definition.
         -v - set program to verbose logging.

 One ore more input files can be specified on the command line.
 The file paths must be space separated.
 Example: